shajra/haskell-tags-nix/README.md

 # Command-line reference<a id="sec-4"></a>

 For reference below is the help message for `nix-haskell-tags`.
-Most of the switches not discussed are passed directly to `fast-tags`.
+Most of the switches not discussed above are passed directly to `fast-tags`.

 ```shell
 nix-haskell-tags --help